Myanmar security forces kill nine as Indonesia, envoys call for end to violence

 The U.N. human rights office said this week about 37 journalists had been arrested so far.
 Two more were detained in the capital, Naypyitaw, on Friday while covering a hearing for an arrested member of Suu Kyi’s party, said the Mizzima news portal, the former employer of one of them, Than Htike Aung.

-The other detained reporter was Aung Thura of the British Broadcasting Corp (BBC).
+The other detained reporter was Aung Thura of the British Broadcasting Corp.
 The BBC said they were taken away by unidentified men and it called on authorities to help find its accredited journalist and confirm he was safe.

-Suu Kyi, 75, faces accusations of bribery and other crimes that could see her banned from politics and jailed if convicted.
-Her lawyer says the charges are trumped up.

-The army has defended its takeover, saying its accusations of fraud in a Nov.
-8 election swept by Suu Kyi’s party were ignored by the electoral commission.
-It has promised a new election but not set a date.

-Reporting by Reuters Staff; Writing by Robert Birsel; Editing by Stephen Coates, Clarence Fernandez and Frances Kerry
+Reporting by Reuters Staff; Writing by Robert Birsel; Editing by Frances Kerry and Angus MacSwan

 Our Standards: The Thomson Reuters Trust Principles.